bamboo120/airbnb-data-analysis/README.md

 2: Based on the data, what is the most popular price?

-3: What feathers affect the review score rating?
+3: What features affect the review score rating?

 ## Data Understanding